 How do you know if solar is worth it for your home?
 The best way to evaluate the financial implications of solar is to compare your solar costs and production to your annual usage and power bills.
-Solar production depends on many different things, and you’ve probably seen a lot of different numbers and terminology being thrown around.
+If you’re shopping for quotes, you’ve probably seen a lot of different numbers and terms being thrown around.
 Let’s break down what all of that means, so you have a better understanding of how solar production works.

 How Many Solar Panels Do I Need to Offset my Usage?

 We get a lot of questions about solar production and the ideal system size.
-The truth is every home is different, and there isn’t a one size fits all system that works for everyone.
+The truth is every home is different, and there isn’t a one size fits all system.
 When we design your solar system, we base the size on your consumption.
-The number of panels you’ll need varies depending on the solar panel’s power rating and efficiency.
-The average solar panel has a power rating between 250 to 400 watts.
+The number of panels you’ll need varies depending on the solar panel’s power rating and efficiency, with the average solar panel having a power rating between 250 to 400 watts.

 This is important because your total output will differ greatly depending on the panel type you use.
 20 panels rated at 250 Watts will get you a 5kW system, while 20 panels rated at 400 Watts will get you an 8kW system.